Prajwal-2504/Mark-your-own-attendance/README.md

 ✅ Present,
 ❌ Absent,
 🚫 Class Cancelled.
 Users have full control over their attendance records, making it ideal for tracking study routines, self-discipline, or personal productivity.
-The interface is simple, intuitive, and built for flexibility—no external validation, no institutional oversight.
+The interface is simple, intuitive, and built for flexibility : no external validation, no institutional oversight!
-**⚠️ Important Notice This tool is not affiliated with any school, college, organization, or official system.
-It is intended solely for individual tracking and cannot be used for formal reporting, verification, or academic/professional records.**
+**⚠️ Important Notice : This tool is not affiliated with any school, college, organization, or official system.
+It is intended solely for individual tracking and cannot be used for formal reporting, verification, or academic/professional records!**